 We have also assumed, with your consent, that, in the course of obtaining any regulatory or third party consents, approvals or agreements in connection with the Transaction no delay, limitation, restriction or condition will be imposed that would have an adverse effect on the Company, Daré, the Daré Stockholders or the contemplated benefits of the Transaction and that the Transaction will be consummated in accordance with the terms of the Purchase Agreement without waiver, modification or amendment of any material term, condition or agreement thereof.
-In addition, we have not been requested to make, and have not made, an independent evaluation or appraisal of the assets or liabilities (contingent or otherwise) of the Company or Daré, nor did we conduct a physical inspection of any of the properties or facilities of the Company or Daré, nor have we been furnished with any such evaluations, appraisals or inspections.
+In addition, we have not been requested to make, and have not made, an independent evaluation or appraisal of the assets or liabilities (contingent or otherwise) of the Company or Daré, nor did we conduct a physical inspection of any of the properties or facilities of the Company or Daré, nor have we been furnished with any such evaluations, appraisals or inspections, nor do we assume any responsibility to obtain any such evaluations, appraisals or inspections.
 During the course of our engagement, we were directed by the Board of Directors of the Company to solicit indications of interest from various third parties regarding a transaction with the Company, and we have considered the results of such solicitation in rendering our opinion.
 We have also assumed that the representations and warranties contained in the Purchase Agreement made by the parties thereto are true and correct in all respects material to our analysis, and have assumed, with your consent, that the CRLX Asset Sale has been completed.